 - Advising a foreign bank on the restructuring of its guarantee/counter-guarantee packages under the International Chamber of Commerce rules at a law firm in China

 - Working in France at the Council of Europe on a terrorism and human rights project

 - Writing memos summarizing the procedural posture and background of a tax fraud case for the National Prosecuting Authority of South Africa

-These fellowships, administered by International Legal Studies, provide Harvard Law School students with the opportunity to spend eight weeks during the summer working with governmental or non-governmental organizations concerned with issues of an international scope or relevant to countries in transition.
+For more than 20 years, these fellowships, administered by International Legal Studies, have provided Harvard Law School students with the opportunity to spend eight weeks during the summer working with governmental or non-governmental organizations concerned with issues of an international scope or relevant to countries in transition.
 Learn about this program and meet some recent Chayes Fellows here.

 Resources for Students

 Bernard Koteen Office of Public Interest Advising (OPIA)

 OPIA provides a wide range of summer public interest job search resources, including: